AdriLorenz/UQuiz/README.md

 The questions are storaged inside a server with its own database.
 Along with that, there is also an administration page where the teachers can see the active questions, insert new questions, edit the questions and delete questions, including its answers.
 There the teachers can also register new users for the game.

-There is also a ranking system, but it isn't implemented yet.
+There is also a ranking system.
 The idea of the project is to learn while playing a VR videogame, using mechanics common in VR to make it more interesting.
 For the record, this is a student project with the only idea to learn on how to made a fullstack app.
 This project was assigned by **Aiju**.

 ![Create Project](/documentation/Images/aiju.jpg)